aleklisi/The-Sound-Of-Erlang/article.md

 ## Frequency to note

-Now we are able to play a give frequency for a given amount of time but how to make music out of that?
+We can play a given frequency for a given amount of time but how to make music out of that?

 From [here](https://pages.mtu.edu/~suits/notefreqs.html) we can see that the frequency of an *A4* note is `440 Hz` which is also known as **pitch standard**.
 We can also lookup all other needed notes in the same way, but there is an alternative called the frequency ratio of a semitone and it is equal to the twelfth root of two `2 ** (1 / 12)`.
 To calculate *A#4* which is 1 semitone higher than *A4* we just multiply `440 * (2 ** (1/12)) = 466.16` which after comparing to a [table](https://pages.mtu.edu/~suits/notefreqs.html) value is *A#4* corresponding frequency.

-Lets now try translating the maths into code:
+Let's try translating the maths into code:

-We can add a macro for pitch standard at the top of the file just below the module directive, Add the twel We can also extract sampling rate there.
+At the top of the file just below the module directive we can add a macro for pitch standard and extract the sampling rate.

 ```erlang
 -module(the_sound_of_erlang).